Friedrich Gottlieb Klopstock

 Friedrich Gottlieb Klopstock ([ˈklɔpʃtɔk]; 2 July 1724 – 14 March 1803) was a German poet.
-His best known work is the epic poem Der Messias ("The Messiah").
+His best known works are the epic poem Der Messias ("The Messiah") and the poem Die Auferstehung ("The Resurrection"), with the latter set to music in the finale of Gustav Mahler's Symphony No. 2.
 One of his major contributions to German literature was to open it up to exploration outside of French models.

 Biography

 Early life

-Klopstock was born at Quedlinburg, the eldest son of a lawyer.
+Klopstock was born on 2 July 1724 at Quedlinburg, the eldest son of a lawyer.
 Both in his birthplace and on the estate of Friedeburg on the Saale, which his father later rented, he spent a happy childhood.
 Having been given more attention to his physical than to his mental development, he grew up strong and healthy and was considered an excellent horseman.
 In his thirteenth year, he returned to Quedlinburg and attended the gymnasium there, and in 1739 went on to the famous classical school named Schulpforta.
 Here he soon became adept in Greek and Latin versification, and wrote some meritorious idylls and odes in German.
 His original intention of making Henry the Fowler the hero of an epic was abandoned in favor of a religious epic, under the influence of Milton's Paradise Lost, with which he became acquainted through Bodmer's translation.

 While still at school, he had already drafted the plan of Der Messias on which most of his fame rests.
 On 21 September 1745 he delivered, on quitting school, a remarkable "departing oration" on epic poetry—Abschiedsrede über die epische Poesie, kultur- und literargeschichtlich erläutert—and next proceeded to Jena as a student of theology, where he drew up in prose the first three cantos of the Messias.
 Finding life at that university not to his liking, he transferred in the spring of 1746 to Leipzig, where he joined a circle of young men of letters who contributed to the Bremer Beiträge.
 In this periodical the first three cantos of Der Messias were published anonymously in hexameter verse in 1748.